conorcrownawardproofs-star/ordertracker/README.md

 Trophies don't engrave themselves — but they *do* get tracked here. 🏆

-A single-page order log for the Crown Awards team: log it, stamp it, hold it, finish it, go home.
+A single-page order log for the CA team: log it, stamp it, hold it, finish it, go home.

 ## ✨ What it does